Corfe Castle: After the medieval period

 The Parliamentarians were in the ascendency so that by 1645 Corfe Castle was one of a few remaining strongholds in southern England that remained under royal control.
-Consequently, it was besieged by a force under the command of a Colonel Bingham.
-One of the garrison's officers, Colonel Pitman, colluded with Bingham.
-Pitman proposed that he should go to Somerset and bring back a hundred men as reinforcements; however the troops he returned with were Parliamentarians in disguise.
+Consequently, it was besieged by a force under the command of Colonel Bingham.
+One of the royalist garrison's officers, Colonel Pitman, colluded with Bingham.
+Pitman proposed to Bankes that he should go to Somerset and bring back a hundred royalist men as reinforcements; however the troops he returned with were Parliamentarians in disguise.
 Once inside, they waited until the besieging force attacked before making a move, so that the defenders were attacked from without and within at the same time.
 Corfe Castle was captured and Lady Bankes and the garrison were allowed to leave.
 In March that year, the town of Poole petitioned Parliament to demolish the Castle and to allocate the proceeds and any fines levied on Lady Bankes for the "relief and Maintenance of the Soldiers and poor Inhabitants of the said Town of Poole, and other Garrisons of that County", that had been loyal to Parliament.
 Parliament voted to slight (demolish) the castle, giving it its present appearance.
-In the 17th century many castles in England were in a state of decline, but the war saw them pressed into use as fortresses one more time.
+In the 17th century many castles in England were obsolete and in a state of decline, but the war saw them pressed into use as fortresses one more time.
 Parliament ordered the slighting of many of these fortifications, but the solidity of their walls meant that complete demolition was often impracticable.
 A minority were repaired after the war, but most were left as ruins.
 Corfe Castle provided a ready supply of building material, and its stones were reused by the villagers.

 After the restoration of the monarchy in 1660, the Bankes family regained their properties.
 Rather than rebuild or replace the ruined castle they chose to build a new house at Kingston Lacy on their other Dorset estate near Wimborne Minster.